You love your dog and want him or her to live their best possible life, right?

 As opposed to gait, these are things you’ll notice when your dog is still.
 This could be in a stand, a down, or a sit.
 Here are some of the changes things you might see if your dog is experiencing pain.

-- An arched back (called roaching or kyphosis) or a dipped back (called swayback or lordosis).
+- They may have an arched back (called roaching or kyphosis) or a dipped back (called swayback or lordosis).

-- Coat changes; the coat flicking up unusually in new areas
+- You could see coat/fur changes; the coat flicking up unusually in new areas

-- The back leg/knee sticking out to the side in a sit
+- Their back leg/knee may stick out to the side in a sit

 3. Activities of Daily Living (ADL’s)